Q. I'm confused by all the choices. Which service should I apply for?

 It's important to understand that you must contract for both a Carrier Service and an ISP service whether they are provided by one company or two.

 BBapply is neither of the above.
-We are application agents for both of the top national Carrier Services, Yahoo!
-BB and Flet's as well as the Internet Services Providers that are most popular with foreigners, ASAHI Net, OCN, and Yahoo!
-BB.
+We are application agents for top national Carrier Services that have English support.

 We are paid by the companies for referring customers so there is no extra charge to you.
 The cost is the same whether you apply through us or directly to the companies.